iglunix/iglunix-autobuild/README.md

 Use virt-manager or qemu to boot the `iglunix.img`.

-Or execute QEMU directly with the following
+Execute QEMU directly with the following command:

 ```
 qemu-system-x86_64 path/to/disk -enable-kvm -m 4096
 ```

+NOTE: Qemu is broken, we don't know why, use virt-manager.

 ## Trivia